Girl (Dannii Minogue album): Singles

 Several remixes were commissioned of "Heaven Can Wait", some of which were on included on promotional releases of "Everything I Wanted" and released on the "Coconut" single.
 Previously unreleased mixes of "Movin' Up'" were released on the deluxe edition of the album in 2007 as well as a radio edit version of "Someone New".

+Tour

+In support of Girl, Minogue embarked on the Unleashed '98 tour, consisting of 23 dates across the United Kingdom.